BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/videos/PUT_video.md

 The video file must have key name "video"

+If video is not a file type it will just return Missing video

+Caption must be a string

 If you don't provide a field that field will just remain as the old value

 # SUCCESS RESPONSE BODY